 Telemundo Kansas City described Adan as an outstanding professional and a rising talent whose commitment and skill exemplified excellence in his work.
 They expressed that he would be greatly missed, along with his passion for sports and his impact on the local community.

 The death comes just ten months after Manzano’s wife, Ashleigh LeeAnn Boyd Manzano-Aguilar, a 24-year-old second-grade teacher, died in a head-on car collision in Topeka, Kansas.
 The accident also resulted in serious injuries to an infant passenger and the driver of another vehicle.
 Ashleigh was described in her obituary as an incredibly kind, caring, and beautiful individual.
 Her vibrant personality was infectious, brightening any room she entered.
-She was compared to a ray of sunshine, always wearing a warm smile. face.
+She was compared to a ray of sunshine, always wearing a warm smile on her face.

 Tico Sports president CiCi Rojas described Manzano as an “enthusiastic and energetic team player who was well-liked and respected.”
 Rojas added that he was “a talented and professional broadcaster” who was “a devoted father to his young daughter, a helpful colleague, and loyal friend.”